Creative solutions to retrofitting one of London’s modernist icons

 Space House Interior.
 Photo: Squire & Partners

-Explore more of Atelier Ten’s commercial projects here.
+Explore some of Atelier Ten’s reuse & renovation projects in the UK here.

 sidenav-toggle